RubixDev/carpet-database/README.md

 # (Optional) A mod-global default for the settings manager class.
 # Should be up-to-date with the latest version.
 settings_manager_class = ""
+# (Optional) A mod-global default for the rule annotation class.
+# Should be up-to-date with the latest version.
+rule_annotation_class = ""
 # (Optional) A mod-global default for the settings classes.
 # Should be up-to-date with the latest version.
 settings_classes = [""]